How to Draw Charts in Flutter

 charts-in-flutter-0

 It’s not a secret that apps collect user data.
-Insight into some of that data is also available for app users to see.
-An efficient way to present the information is by using visuals, specifically graphs and charts.
+Insight into some of that data is also available for app users.
+An efficient way to present the information is using visuals, specifically graphs and charts.

 A possible solution is to create custom charts.

 Unlike chart templates, charting libraries available at our disposal are abundant.
 For example, I stumbled upon more than 128 packages for the keyword “charts” when writing.
-They aren’t perfect, though – most are lacking in customization or require adding some UI elements to them, making it next to impossible to replicate designers’ ideas.
+They aren’t perfect, though – most are lacking in customization or require adding some UI elements, making it almost impossible to replicate designers’ ideas.

-I’ve tested several available charts libraries, desperately trying to mold our data to fit in the chart, and ultimately repeatedly failing because the developers had either missed or forgotten something.
+I’ve tested several available chart libraries, desperately trying to mold our data to fit in the chart and repeatedly failing because the developers had either missed or forgotten something.
 Don’t get me wrong, none of those libraries are bad per se, nor do developers like to reinvent charts that much.

-Charts are difficult to make, especially when it comes to presenting an enormous amount of data in a neat visual that should be fully customizable and entirely accurate.
+Charts are challenging to make, especially when presenting an enormous amount of data in a neat visual that should be fully customizable and accurate.
 And that’s just half of what a chart is supposed to do.
 The next part would be displaying a legend for more straightforward data interpretation.

 The grammar of graphics

-There is a great book about data representation called The Grammar of Graphics by Leland Wilkinson.
+Leland Wilkinson has an excellent book about data representation called The Grammar of Graphics.
 It dissects in simple terms the repression of graphics and their rules into seven layers, from data to themes:

 We can see that layers have their functions, namely they enable us to build new layers on top quickly.
-The book describes how to present any type of data in any way imaginable.
-As our library will be used mainly on mobile devices, we will focus on drawing in rectangular coordinate space to save time.
+The book describes how to present any data in any way imaginable.
+Our library will be used mainly on mobile devices, so we will focus on drawing in rectangular coordinate space to save time.

 We can also delegate some layers.
 For example, we have limited space on mobile where multiple charts in grid view might be overkill.
 That being said, we can delegate the facets layer to the developer.
 If necessary, it can be done using GridView and by adding multiple Chart widgets as children.

-Now that we know what layers we need to handle immediately, it doesn’t look so intimidating any more.
+Now that we know what layers we need to handle immediately, it no longer looks so intimidating.
 With just four layers, we will be able to see our data.

 Data